ivar-cashin-eriksson/iris/README.md

 ## 📝 License

-This software is proprietary and confidential.
-All rights reserved.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- [Segment Anything Model (SAM)](https://segment-anything.com/) by Meta AI Research
 - [CLIP](https://openai.com/blog/clip/) by OpenAI
+- Computer vision research community